Social Engagement Opportunities for People Living with Dementia

 Dementia Friendly WNC is directly involved with the Asheville Art Museum’s Connections program, a social engagement opportunity for people living with dementia.
 Please see our Resources page for additional opportunities.

 Asheville Art Museum’s Connections is an arts-based program for people with mild to moderate dementia and their care partners.
-Trained docents take small groups on in-person or virtual guided tours that stimulate conversation about the pieces viewed and conversation among participants and staff.
+In past years, trained docents took small groups on in-person or virtual guided tours that stimulated conversation about the pieces viewed in the museum, and conversation among participants and staff.
 Currently, trained docents are available to travel to support groups, adult day programs, dementia units in long-term care facilities, etc. to provide art presentations and art-making sessions.
-For more information, visit https://www.ashevilleart.org/learn/adult-programs/connections/about-connections/
+For more information, email Kate at firstname.lastname@example.org